mavryk-network/ledger-app-mavryk-baking/README.md

 $ brew install hidapi --HEAD
 ```

-Then start a full rebuild of `octez-client` with HIDAPI's `master` branch:
+Then start a full rebuild of `mavkit-client` with HIDAPI's `master` branch:

 ```shell
 $ brew unlink hidapi   # remove the current one